 Generously grease and flour a one-piece 10-inch tube cake pan.

-In a large mixing bowl with an electric mixer, combine the cake mix, pudding mix, apricot nectar, 1/4 cup apricot brandy, and vegetable oil.
+In a large mixing bowl with an electric mixer, combine the cake mix, pudding mix, apricot nectar, vegetable oil, and 1/4 cup apricot brandy.
 Beat on medium speed until batter is smooth, about 2 minutes.

 Add the eggs to the batter one at a time, beating thoroughly after each addition.